emirot/blog/blog/content/posts/first_post.md

 Moreover, I came accross that theme that looked cool: [https://themes.gohugo.io/hugo-papermod/](https://themes.gohugo.io/hugo-papermod/)

+I don't have a specififc goal in mind for that blog, it's a just a cool way for me to look back and see what I've been doing.

 # AWS Amplify

 I also wanted to try out AWS Amplify.